This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 - Annual cost: £4,968

-- Customisation: Limited to templates
+- Customisation: Limited to whatever templates they offer

 - Client value: Low to moderate